checkedc/checkedc-clang/README.md

 ### Details

-This table table summarizes the implementation status for the features of the subset.
-The columns are the major phases of the compiler and the rows list the language features .
-A `-' indicates that that a compiler phase is not applicable to the language feature.
+This table summarizes the implementation status for the features of the subset.
+The columns are the major phases of the compiler and the rows list the language features.
+A '-' indicates that that a compiler phase is not applicable to the language feature.

 |Feature                     | Parsing     | Type checking | Other semantic analysis| Code generation |